benmerckx/rado/README.md

 #### Transactions

-Run transactions within the `transaction` method which will isolate a connection for you and can optionally return a result:
+Run transactions within the `transaction` method which will isolate a connection and can optionally return a result:

 ```ts
 const firstUserId = db.transaction(tx => {